urosivanovich/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+    Form validation is a “technical process where a web-form checks if the information provided by a user is correct.”
+The form will either alert the user that they need to fix something to proceed, or the form will be validated and the user will be able to continue with their registration process.
-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+    End to end testing (E2E testing) refers to a software testing method that involves testing an application's workflow from beginning to end.

 ## Instructions